Food Rocks

 Soarin’ Around the World

 On June 17, 2016, a new film, Soarin’ Around the World, replaced the California film.
 The attraction name remained Soarin’.
+Occasionally, the California film would temporarily return.

 The two films of Soarin’ have been much bigger successes than the two music shows that preceded them.